maxim-top/im.gitbook/en/quick-start/server-api-quick-start.md

 * app\_id

-    `app_id`is the unique identity that MaxIM generates for App when it is created and is of string type.
+    `app_id`is the unique identity that Lanying IM generates for App when it is created and is of string type.
 Available from "Application Information" page in Console.
 * api\_endpoint

     `api_endpoint`is the address of the API service where the app resides.
 Available from "Application Information" page in Console.